 How Do We Make Our Ranking of the Best Christian Colleges?

 College Consensus takes an innovative approach to college rankings, combining data from the most reputable college ranking publishers with the most legit student reviews available.
-The Consensus uses established rankings such as U.S. News & World Report, The Wall Street Journal, WalletHub, Money (and others) to create the Publisher Rating.
+The Consensus uses established rankings such as U.S. News & World Report, The Wall Street Journal, WalletHub, and Money to create the Publisher Rating.
 The Student Review Rating combines stats from Cappex, Niche, Unigo, and more.
 Together, they all add up to the Consensus Rating, one number to represent them all for a comprehensive, aggregate ranking.

 American Christianity is a highly diverse, multi-faceted creature, with hundreds of denominations, and the higher education landscape dotted with Christian colleges and universities just like the real landscape is dotted with churches.
 Small and large, Christian colleges run the gamut, including schools rooted in the liberal arts, universities focused on research and professional education, and colleges dedicated to building an ethical, service-oriented workforce.
 For Christian students who find that an education in a Christian setting fits their needs, the College Consensus Best Christian Colleges ranking gives direction and focus to a search that could range near and far.